jelyman2/Movie-Trailer-Site/readme.md

 * `python site.py`
 * `./site.py`

-Both will work as I've made sure to mark the necessary environment in `site.py`
+Both will work as I've made sure to mark the necessary environment in `site.py`.

+Running `site.py` will generate and launch an `.html` file called `fresh_tomatoes.html`, displaying our movie data and posters.
+Movie trailers will appear when the movie poster or title is clicked on.

 ## Extras